 Why It Works

-- Steaming eggs is the best way to cook them for even cooking through to the core, and easy peeling.
+- Steaming eggs results in even cooking through to the core, and easy peeling.

 - Crushing the eggs with fresh mayonnaise by hand gives you a good mix of chunky and creamy textures.
 Scallions and celery add crisp freshness.